Unleash/unleash/website/docs/how-to/how-to-send-impression-data-to-a-sink.md

 import ApiRequest from '@site/src/components/ApiRequest'

 :::info Placeholders
-Placeholders in code samples below will be delimited by angle brackets (i.e. `<placeholder-name>`).
-You will need to replace them with the values that are correct in _your_ situation.
+Placeholders in code samples below are delimited by angle brackets (i.e. `<placeholder-name>`).
+You will need to replace them with the values that are correct in _your_ situation for the code samples to run properly.
 :::

 Unleash allows you to gather [**impression data**](../advanced/impression-data.md) from your feature toggles, giving you complete visibility into who checked what toggles and when.
 What you do with this data is entirely up to you, but a common use case is to send it off to an aggregation and analytics service such as [Posthog](https://posthog.com/) or [Google Analytics](https://analytics.google.com/).